Performance Coaching at Work: What, Why, and How to Do It in the Workplace

 There are several ways to deliver coaching sessions to employees that aren’t bound by time or location.

 The flexibility of creating an ideal coaching environment is another component of a tailored personal development plan.
-It ensures that the form of instruction and the delivery of real-time feedback encourages the participants to learn quickly and to adopt their learning in practical circumstances.
+It ensures that the form of instruction and the delivery of real-time feedback encourage the participants to learn quickly and to adopt their learning in practical circumstances.

 Some employees learn and improve when they can step away from the work environment and focus on continuous improvement.
 Performance coaches can also set up sessions this way if it is more effective.